rogino/COSCNotes/DATA301/Exam Notes.md

 #### Problem Decomposition

-Large data sets split into small tasks; assume there needs to be communication between neighbouring regions.
+Large data sets split into small tasks; assume there needs to be communication between neighboring regions.

 Blocks: each task given vertical slice of height $n$. $2n$ items need to be communicated at each boundary.